ni/monodrive-documentation/docs/LV_client/utilities/mono_obtain_timestamp.md

 ### Description

-Obtains timestamp (position 1200) in microseconds from the raw lidar stream (1206 bytes).
+Obtains timestamp (position 1200) in microseconds from the raw LiDAR stream (1206 bytes).
 For technical support contact us at <b>support@monodrive.io</b>

 ### Inputs